Noble-mungu/RTFS/readme.md

 ## Front-end dashboard
-The front-end dashboard class will be designed with Spring Bot framework that would select fraud and non-fraud transactions from Cassandra tables and display it on the dashboard in real-time.
+The front-end dashboard class will be designed with Spring Bot framework that would select fraud and non-fraud transactions from Mongodb tables and display it on the dashboard in real-time.
 This method will call a select query to retrieve the latest fraud and non-fraud transactions that occurred in the last 5 seconds and display it on the dashboard.
 To display the record only once, the method maintains the max timestamp of previously displayed fraud/non-fraud transactions.
 And in the current trigger, it would only select those transactions whose timestamp is greater than the previous max timestamp.

 ## REST API for customers and transaction statements
 I also design two REST APIs with the Flask framework to easily retrieve the customer information and create transaction statements for customers.
-They are all implemented by calling SQL queries to select records from the Cassandra non-fraud table.
+They are all implemented by calling SQL queries to select records from the Mongodb non-fraud table.

 For customer information, the endpoint is: /api/customer/<cc_num> which would return basic information for the credit card <cc_num> owner.
 For creating a transaction statement for the specific customer, the endpoint is: api/statement/<cc_num> which would return all the transaction records for the credit card <cc_num> and order them by transaction time.